gvolpe/sbt-nix.g8/README.md

 ## Caching sbt derivations

 Nix derivations normally result in a binary, and `sbt` is not an exception.
 Since we override the default JDK version, every binary result is different, and so it can be cached so you don't have to build it again (and neither does the CI build).
-We can build the derivation via `nix-build`.
+We can build the derivation via `nix-build` (the binary will be available by default under `result/bin/sbt`).

 ```shell
 > nix-build nix/sbt.nix